Michael and jessica Home

 A quadratic expression 2 SSDD Problems

-The formula under the root notation: The expression inside the square root is called discriminant and is denoted by δ: When you're dealing with quadratic equations, it can be really helpful to identify a, b, and c.
+Step by step solution of quadratic equation using quadratic.
+First, we bring the equation to the form ax²+bx+c=0, where a, b, and c are coefficients.
+When you're dealing with quadratic equations, it can be really helpful to identify a, b, and c.

 Solving Quadratic Equations GCSE Mathematics Edexcel Revision Study